kujalk/GCP-Mysql-Spanner-Migration/ReadME.txt

 [4] terraform apply -> Provide "yes" for confirmation [5] terraform destroy -> Provide "yes" for confirmation also Make sure to stop the job before applying the "terraform destroy"

 Extra Info
 ------------
 Dataflow Template info  - https://cloud.google.com/dataflow/docs/guides/templates/provided-batch#gcloud_15
 Migration - https://cloud.google.com/architecture/migrating-mysql-to-spanner
+In any case, if Dataflow job has failed due to capacity issue in Region, retry the job by cloning the job